 |---|---|---|---|---|

 Recommendation: Prefer the Flatpak build unless you specifically require native system-library integration.
-If you choose RPMs, favor the Fedora repository build first.
-Use RPM Fusion only when you need features not present in Fedora’s package, and preview transaction changes to avoid downgrades or replacements.
+If you choose RPMs, favor Fedora’s repository build first.
+Use RPM Fusion only for optional extras such as v4l2loopback, and review transaction changes before confirming installs.

 Refresh packages first to minimize dependency conflicts: